1986–87 in English football: Diary of the season

 31 March 1987 – Liverpool end March as First Division leaders, but only by a three-point margin over an Everton side who have two games in hand.
 Arsenal's challenge has faded after a run of six League matches without scoring, but Luton Town continue to defy the odds by occupying third place.
 Manchester City, Newcastle United and Charlton Athletic are tied on points at the bottom of the table.
 Portsmouth and Derby County remain at the top of the Second Division, while Oldham Athletic, Ipswich Town and Plymouth Argyle are still in the play-off zone.

 1 April 1987 – England keep up their 100% record in the European Championship qualifiers with a 2–0 win over Northern Ireland at Windsor Park in their third qualifying game.

-2 April 1987 – Former Aston Villa and Wales midfielder Trevor Hockey dies of a heart attack at the age of 43 after collapsing during a charity football match in West Yorkshire.
+2 April 1987 – The former Aston Villa and Wales midfielder Trevor Hockey dies of a heart attack at the age of 43 after collapsing during a charity football match in West Yorkshire.

 4 April 1987 – First Division strugglers Aston Villa and Manchester City draw 0–0 at Villa Park.
-Newcastle's survival hopes are given a fresh boost as they beat Leicester City 2–0 at home.
-A seven-goal thriller at Selhurst Park sees Charlton beat Watford 4–3 to boost their survival bid.
-Tottenham keep their title hopes alive with a 3–0 home win over Norwich City.
+Newcastl United beat Leicester City 2–0 at home.
+A seven-goal thriller at Selhurst Park sees Charlton Athletic beat Watford 4–3 to boost their survival bid.
+Tottenham Hotspur keep their title hopes alive with a 3–0 home win over Norwich City.
 Everton go top of the league with a 2–1 win at Chelsea.
 Peter Davenport scores twice in a 3–2 home win for Manchester United over Oxford United.
-Derby County return to the top of the Second Division with a 2–0 win over Ipswich Town at Portman Road, while Portsmouth drop down to second with a 1–0 defeat at Bradford.
+Derby County return to the top of the Second Division with a 2–0 win over Ipswich Town at Portman Road, while Portsmouth drop down to second with a 1–0 defeat at Bradford City.

 5 April 1987 – Arsenal win the League Cup, beating Liverpool 2–1 in the final at Wembley.
 Charlie Nicholas scores both of Arsenal's goals, which gives them their first League Cup triumph ever and their first major trophy for eight years.
 Ian Rush scores on the losing side for the first time in his Liverpool career.

-6 April 1987 – In the only league action of the day, QPR beat Watford 3–0 at Vicarage Road.
+6 April 1987 – In the only league action of the day, Queens Park Rangers beat Watford 3–0 at Vicarage Road.

 7 April 1987 – A midweek London derby sees Charlton Athletic and Chelsea draw 0–0 at Selhurst Park.
-Tottenham remain in the hunt for the title with a 1–0 away win over Sheffield Wednesday.
+Tottenham Hotspur remain in the hunt for the title with a 1–0 away win over Sheffield Wednesday.
 Southampton and Wimbledon draw 2–2 at The Dell.

-8 April 1987 – Newcastle United climb out of the top bottom four with a 4–1 home win over Norwich City.
-Arsenal's title hopes are virtually ended when they are beaten 3–1 by West Ham at Upton Park.
-Second Division leaders Derby County moved closer to ending their seven-year exile from the First Division by beating Huddersfield 2–0 at the Baseball Ground.
+8 April 1987 – Newcastle United climb out of the bottom four with a 4–1 home win over Norwich City.
+Arsenal's title hopes are virtually ended when they are beaten 3–1 by West Ham United at Upton Park.
+Second Division leaders Derby County moved closer to ending their seven-year exile from the First Division by beating Huddersfield Town 2–0 at the Baseball Ground.